Kevin-Beck/BulletRPG/README.md

 - Build Characters
 - Add Other collectible resources (gold, gems etc)
 - Figure out player preferences for saving data

+- ~~allow users to drop items to a point on the map~~
-- Figure out loading and saving with player+equipments
+- ~~Figure out loading and saving with player+equipments~~
+- ~~Reimplement ItemObject and replace all Inventory related objects with Items instead of gear~~
 - ~~Dropping stack creates only 1 object on ground, access lootable object and set the amount~~
 - ~~Fix Inventory from rotating when equipping, (only delete the spot that was equipped, leave the rest alone)~~
 - ~~Serialization on GameEvent on inventory object fails, if you use inventory, then close and restart, the UnityID for the event changes.
 Just use different delegate system instead of game events~~
 - ~~Build enemy animations and attacks~~ always needing more